-Gains in technology stocks prop up Wall Street
+US STOCKS-Gains in technology stocks prop up Wall St

 Federal Reserve Chair Janet Yellen's semi-annual testimony is the key highlight of this week for investors looking for cues on further rate hikes.
 She will testify on Wednesday and Thursday.

-United Health (UNH.N) was down 0.23 percent at $187.51 after the President Trump's plan to replace Obamacare continued to face obstacles.
+United Health was down 0.23 percent at $187.51 after the President Trump's plan to replace Obamacare continued to face obstacles.

-Abercrombie & Fitch shares (ANF.N) were down 20.6 percent at $9.65 after the teen apparel retailer terminated discussion on a potential deal following a review.
+Abercrombie & Fitch shares were down 20.6 percent at $9.65 after the teen apparel retailer terminated discussion on a potential deal following a review.

-ClubCorp shares (MYCC.N) were up 30 percent at $17.05 after the owner of private golf and country clubs got a takeover offer from private equity firm Apollo Global Management LLC (APO.N).
+ClubCorp shares were up 30 percent at $17.05 after the owner of private golf and country clubs got a takeover offer from private equity firm Apollo Global Management LLC.